 Structure and concentration rates of industries change over time.
-Typically, industries follow a concentration curve, which resembles the S-shaped product life cycle curve.
-In the emerging stage of an industry, the concentration rate will be high (sometimes 100%), with very few competitors.
+Typically, industries follow a concentration curve which resembles the S-shaped product life-cycle curve.23 In the emerging stage of an industry, the concentration rate CR3 will be high (sometimes 100%), with very few competitors.
 The more promising and growing this new market, the more players will enter, thereby reducing the market share of each player and the CR3 rate.
 Very fragmented markets with many players can have CR3 ratios of less than 10%.
 With decreasing growth rates, the industry will start to consolidate through mergers.
 The number of players will decrease, and CR3 will increase to a maximum level.
-In very mature industries. not more than a handful of players are left, and CR3 reaches 80%.
-In the mature stage of the curve, the need to consolidate further is very limited.23 Sometimes, such mature industries decline to their demise; sometimes new small entrants make their appearance and attack the old players with new varieties, thereby reducing CR3 again.
-Exhibit 4 illustrates the typical S-shaped expressed as: $HHI = (s1^2 + s2^2 + s3^2 + ... + sn^2) \times 100$ , where sn is the market share of the nth firm.
-The U.S. Department of Justice considers a market with an HHI of less than 1,500 to be a competitive market while an HHI of 2,500 or greater to be highly concentrated. (www.justice.gov/atr/public/guidelines/hhi. html)
+In very mature industries, there are not more than a handful of players left, and CR3 reaches 80%.
+In the mature stage of the curve, the need to consolidate further is very limited.24 Sometimes, such mature industries decline to their demise; sometimes new small entrants make their appearance and attack the old players with new varieties, thereby reducing CR3 again.
+Exhibit 5 illustrates the typical S-shaped curve of industry consolidation.
+For the trademark valuator, it is important to understand the shape (the duration) of the S-curve of the subject industry and its current position on the curve.

+22 The Herfindahl or Herfindahl-Hirschman Index (HHI) is a measure of market concentration and is expressed as: HHI = (s12 + s22 + s32 + ... + sn2) x 100 where sn is the market share of the nth firm.
+The U.S. Department of Justice considers a market with an HHI of less than 1,500 to be a competitive market while an HHI of 2,500 or greater to be highly concentrated: www. justice.gov/atr/public/guidelines/hhi.html.

-- 22 For further detail, see Graeme Deans, Fritz Kroeger, and Stefan Zeisel, Winning the Merger Endgame, McGraw-Hill 2003; Graeme Deans, Fritz Kroeger, and Stefan Zeisel, "The Consolidation Curve," Harvard Business Review, December 2002; Jürgen Rothenbuecher, Joerg Schrottke, and Sandra Niewiem, "The Merger Endgame Revisited," ATKearney White Paper 2013. - 23 I.e., because of antitrust or complexity.
+23 For further detail, see Graeme Deans, Fritz Kroeger, Stefan Zeisel, "Winning the Merger Endgame," McGraw-Hill 2003; Graeme Deans, Fritz Kroeger, Stefan Zeisel, "The Consolication Curve," Harvard Business Review, Dec.
+2002; Jürgen Rothenbuecher, Joerg Schrottke, Sandra Niewiem, "The Merger Endgame Revisited," ATKearney White Paper 2013.

+24 I.e. because of antitrust or complexity.